You have two options to move your existing provisioned Amazon Redshift cluster into a different subnet:

 To move your Amazon Redshift cluster into a different subnet group, perform these steps:

-6. Under the Properties tab, navigate to Node IP addresses.
-This section has information that can help you verify the subnet that's being used.
-The subnet listed must be from your subnet group.
+Under the Properties tab, navigate to Node IP addresses.
+This section has information that helps you verify the subnet that's in use.
+The listed subnet must be from your subnet group.

 Subnet best practices

 When you move your Amazon Redshift cluster into a different subnet, consider the following best practices: